sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Sync To Slides](https://github.com/websiddu/sync-to-slides), by Siddhartha: Sync your Sketch artboards to Google Slides with ease
 - [Reselect](http://www.reselect.co), by Michael Fouquet: Reselect allows you to restore a previous selection or save selections for later use (even after you close the document).
 - [Seca](https://github.com/igenius-srl/seca), by iGenius: Your friendly Sketch slicing helper for symbols
 - [Sketch Move Half Pixel](https://github.com/canisminor1990/sketch-move-half-pixel), by Canis Minor: 🐾 Move layers half pixel